ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why imagination becomes anxiety fuel
+   - Exploring the brain's obsession with what-ifs
    - Finding the satirical angle
    - Making it relatable and timeless